Ma1y0/linux-commands/README.md

 # Linux Commands
-I am making copy of some linux commands in rust, as part of my rust journey.
+I am creating a copy of some Linux commands in Rust as part of my Rust journey.

 ## Finnished Commands

 - cat

 ## Fture Commands

 - ls
 - ping
 - mv